mkouhei/ansible-role-includecsv/README.md

 3,durian,400
 ```

+- `include_csv` reads the data into a list of dictionaries,
+  one dictionary per line.
+- The dictionary keys are the field names.
+- The data is stored in a variable whose name is the CSV file
-The variables named using file name without the extention.
+  name without the extension.

-To use variable as follow
+For example, the data for the above CSV file can be accessed as follows:

 ```yaml
 - debug: msg="{{ fruits }}"